aiforged/docs/docs/services/object-detection/microsoft-object-detection.md

 * Images (JPEG, PNG, BMP, GIF)
 * PDF (images will be extracted from pages for processing)

-{% hint style="info" %}
+!!! info
     If your content is in a different format, use the AIForged PDF Converter to generate a compatible file before object detection.
-{% endhint %}

 ***